fstoerkle/stoerkle.net/contents/index.md

 ## About

-Florian is a software developer with a broad set of experiences, especially in front end web development.
+Florian is a software developer with a broad set of experiences, especially in frontend web development.

 He has worked with the these technologies:
 *  HTML(5), CSS, SASS